 Dental care includes actions to reduce disease risk, as well as the formulation and execution of a treatment plan when disease is present.
 While generalized recommendations for home oral care may be appropriate to help optimize oral wellness for many patients, those found to be at elevated risk of caries and/or gingivitis, may ask their dentists to provide guidance on additional action steps that they can take to reduce their risk of oral disease.25

-To help address this reality, the Council on Scientific Affairs recommends that dentists:
+To help address this reality, the ADA recommends that dentists:

 - Design a home care regimen with specific recommendations for oral hygiene.
 This may involve consideration of not only the person’s individual oral disease risk, but the needs and wants of the patient.